Status: Under construction

 Current update for status:

-As of June 2022, the Southeast Connector project is in study and review.
+As of September 2023, the Southeast Connector project is currently under construction.

 Original story from Highway Boondoggles 6: